microbiome/microbiomeDataSets/README.md

 ## Technical aspects

-Let's use a git flow kind of approach.
+Let's use a gitflow approach.
 Development version should be done against the `master` branch and then merged to `master` for the next release.  (https://guides.github.com/introduction/flow/)